SoumiryaSarangi/OS-CA-Automated-Deadlock-Detection-Tool/UI_IMPROVEMENTS.md

 ## 🎯 Result

 The UI is now:
-- ✨ **More visually appealing** with gradients and modern colors
+- ✨ **More visually appealing** with gradients, modern colors, and themes
+- 🌓 **Theme customizable** - Choose Dark or Light mode
+- 🎬 **Highly animated** - GSAP and Motion-powered smooth transitions
 - 🎨 **Better organized** with improved spacing and layout
-- ⚡ **More interactive** with hover effects and animations
+- ⚡ **More interactive** with animated icons and hover effects
 - 📱 **More accessible** with better contrast and larger touch targets
 - 🔧 **Easier to maintain** with pure JavaScript (no TypeScript complexity)
+- 💾 **Persistent** - Theme and state saved in localStorage
+- 🎮 **Engaging** - Animated tab icons and smooth page transitions

-All changes maintain the complete functionality of the deadlock detection system while dramatically improving the visual presentation and user experience.
+All changes maintain the complete functionality of the deadlock detection system while dramatically improving the visual presentation, user experience, and personalization options.